 Brucellosis can affect almost any part of your body, including your reproductive system, liver, heart and central nervous system.
 Chronic brucellosis may cause complications in just one organ or throughout your body.
 Possible complications include:

-- Infection of the heart's inner lining (endocarditis).
+- Inflammation of the inner lining of the heart chambers (endocarditis).
 This is one of the most serious complications of brucellosis.
 Untreated endocarditis can damage or destroy the heart valves and is the leading cause of brucellosis-related deaths.

 - Arthritis.
-Joint infection is marked by pain, stiffness and swelling in your joints, especially the knees, hips, ankles, wrists and spine.
-Spondylitis — inflammation of the joints between the bones (vertebrae) of your spine or between your spine and pelvis — can be particularly hard to treat and may cause lasting damage.
+Joint inflammation is marked by pain, stiffness and swelling in the joints, especially the knees, hips, ankles, wrists and spine.
+Inflammation of the joints in your spine (spondylitis) or the joints linking the lower spine and pelvis (sacroiliitis) can be particularly hard to treat and may cause lasting damage.

 - Inflammation and infection of the testicles (epididymo-orchitis).
 The bacteria that cause brucellosis can infect the epididymis, the coiled tube that connects the vas deferens and the testicle.
 From there, the infection may spread to the testicle itself, causing swelling and pain, which may be severe.

 - Inflammation and infection of the spleen and liver.
-Brucellosis can also affect the spleen and liver, causing them to enlarge beyond their normal size.
+Brucellosis can also affect the spleen and liver, causing them to enlarge beyond their usual size.

 - Central nervous system infections.
-These include potentially life-threatening illnesses such as meningitis, an inflammation of the membranes surrounding the brain and spinal cord, and encephalitis, inflammation of the brain itself.
+These include potentially life-threatening illnesses such as inflammation of the membranes surrounding the brain and spinal cord (meningitis) or inflammation of the brain itself (encephalitis).

 To reduce the risk of getting brucellosis, take these precautions: